Monadical-SAS/redux-time/README.md

 ### Optimization

 In our [benchmarks](https://monadical-sas.github.io/redux-time/examples/stress-test.html) `redux-time` takes about 0.5ms to compute the state for 100 animations.
-This means that the bottneck for animation FPS is usually going to be in React & DOM (recalculating styles, paint, etc) rather than `redux-time`, until you hit about ~2000 active animations.
+This means that the bottleneck for animation FPS is usually going to be in React & DOM (recalculating styles, paint, etc) rather than `redux-time`, until you hit about ~2000 active animations.

 These are some great articles on optimizing react/redux code in general:
 - https://marmelab.com/blog/2017/02/06/react-is-slow-react-is-fast.html